Auri-Fex/Halcova/world-wiki/docs/Halcova/planetary.md

 ## The Heartlands

 Spine of the continent, river valleys, southern coast, northern edge.
 Orthodox faith, Loom integration, [trade networks](society.md).
-Specific nations to be developed.
+Notable nations include the river kingdom of Veyra, the coastal republic of Surn, and the northern alliance of Halcovan tribes.

 ## The Shattered Reaches